almandin/krbjack/README.md

 Impacket :
 - https://github.com/fortra/impacket

-# Todo

-- Find a way to reset kerberos authentications such a way that clients can retry instantly to authenticate when we steal their tickets.
-I found that windows is quite sensible to failures and tend not to retry authentications when something goes wrong.
-Maybe answer with an `KRB_AP_ERR_TKT_EXPIRED` could have the expected effect.
-- Make it work against LDAP as it does not require signing by default AND allows for full domain compromise by adding a new domain admin.
-- Implement ntlm relaying altogether maybe ?
-So that this tool would be self-sufficient in case `ZONE_UPDATE_UNSECURE` is availabe.
-Multiple modules could be used at the same time, allowing one to run the first module available for an interesting packet.
-- Allow to disable the whitelist mechanism completely as it might be a problem when computer accounts connect first, then a user account is used on that computer.
-In this configuration (which could happen quite often) there is a risk that only computer accounts owned tickets are tried and not user owned tickets.

 # Disclaimer

 This tooling is made only for legal penetration testing and not for any other use.
 I am not responsible for how it is used by anyone or if it is used to penetrate systems without permission or proper contractual agreements.
 It is provided as is and without warranty of any sort.